alien45/superutils/packages/fetch/README.md

 - **Simplified API**: Automatically parses JSON responses, eliminating the need for `.then(res => res.json())`.
 - **Built-in Retries**: Automatic request retries with configurable exponential or fixed backoff strategies.
 - **Request Timeouts**: Easily specify a timeout for any request to prevent it from hanging indefinitely.
-- **Cancellable & Debounced Requests**: The `fetchDeferred` utility provides debouncing and throttling capabilities, automatically cancelling stale or intermediate requests.
+- **Cancellable & Debounced Requests**: The `fetch.METHOD.deferred()` utilities provide debouncing and throttling capabilities, automatically cancelling stale or intermediate requests.
 This is ideal for features like live search inputs.
 - **Interceptors**: Hook into the request/response lifecycle to globally modify requests, handle responses, or manage errors.
 - **Strongly Typed**: Written in TypeScript for excellent autocompletion and type safety.
 - **Isomorphic**: Works seamlessly in both Node.js and browser environments.